Learning Resources and the Library

-In addition to the LRC, the College has a well-equipped ICT centre, together with many smaller clusters of departmentally based computers, such as the art school, the design and technology department, the language laboratory, and the science centre.
-Every study bedroom in houses has a hardwired connection to the school network, and wi-fi hotspots exist in many areas of the College.
+In addition to the LRC, the College has two well-equipped ICT teaching rooms, together with many smaller clusters of computers in departments, such as the art school, the design and technology department, the language laboratory, and the science centre.
+Every study bedroom in houses has a hardwired connection to the school network, and wi-fi hotspots are provided in many areas of the College.
 Apple computers in the Birley Centre support many creative applications.

 Small average class sizes in well-resourced departments among excellent whole-school resources and plant combine with enthusiastic and expert teachers to ensure that the learning experience remains at the forefront of what we do.